-Formal pharmacokinetic studies of the effects of race have not been conducted.
-Cross-study comparisons involving Caucasians (N=12) and Asians (N=12), however, show that pharmacokinetics of levetiracetam were comparable between the two races.
+Formal pharmacokinetic studies of the effects of race have not been conducted with extended-release or immediate-release levetiracetam.
+Cross study comparisons involving Caucasians (N=12) and Asians (N=12), however, show that pharmacokinetics of immediate-release levetiracetam were comparable between the two races.
 Because levetiracetam is primarily renally excreted and there are no important racial differences in creatinine clearance, pharmacokinetic differences due to race are not expected.